Peter-Chong/RunTheData/README.md

 ## Code and Resources Used

 **Programming Language:** R and Python
-**Packages:** Selenium, Pandas, ggplot2, dplyr, ggridges **Data Source:** [www.trackshackresults.com/lamarathon/results/2015_Marathon/]
+**Packages:** Selenium, Pandas, ggplot2, dplyr, ggridges
+**Data Source:** trackshackresults.com/lamarathon/results/2015_Marathon/, timeanddate.com/weather/usa/los-angeles

 ## Data Preprocessing

-Initially

-Initially there were 4 data sets, one for each year of 2015-2018, with approximately 25k runners per year or 100k runners in total.
-The following features were given in each set:
+Initially there were 120 data sets (4 years x 15 age groups x 2 genders) with approximately 75k runners in total.
+The following features were scrapped using my web scrapper:

+* Name - name of each runner
+* Bib - race number given to each runner
+* Age - age of each runner
+* Position - overall ranking of runner
+* Gender Position - ranking of runner based on gender
+* Division Position - ranking of runner based on age division
+* 5K, 10K, 15K, 20K, 25K, 30K, 35K, 40K - elapsed time at each 5 kilometers split
+* Clock Time - finishing time since the race started
+* Net Time - finishing time since the runner cross the starting line
+* Hometown - hometown of each runner

+### Feature enginering and external data

+For each of the datasets, I removed all the rows with NULL split times, added gender and year columns and merge all 120 datasets together into one big csv file.

+Historical weather data (temperature and humidity) from the [internet](https://www.timeanddate.com/weather/usa/los-angeles) for each year was collected and added.
+The time for these weather data was 8:47am since the marathon started at 8am.

+The variables 5K, 10K, 15K, 20K, 25K, 30K, 35K, 40K, Clock Time and Net Time were transformed into seconds to make arithmetic easier.
+Age Group and the pace for each legs were added too.

+Lastly, I added a variable called Hubris which essentially is the percentage changed in each leg compared to their 5k to 10k pace.
+By assuming each runners' ideal pace is ran between 5k to 10k, I was hoping this variable can show us a different analysis during EDA.

+## Things I wish to improve if I do this project again

+* Use a better historical weather dataset.
+Instead of constant values for each year, the weather variable should based on each runners' halfway point and location.